pbonte/Roxi-Tutorial/README.md

 So, if John received a positive COVID test and Elena has been detected in the presence of  John, Elena might be at Risk.

-- Write a query to find the person at risk of COVID (?personAtRisk) trough contact tracing with a positive person.
+- **TODO:** Write a query to find the person at risk of COVID (?personAtRisk) trough contact tracing with a positive person.
 - Use  the `:detectedWith` property.

 Once the query is written, re-run the program with